simp/simp-doc/docs/user_guide/HOWTO/Enable_STIG_Mode.rst

 as escalate to an administrative user without being blocked by SELinux, you are ready to enable STIG-enforcing mode.

-First, include the SIMP Compliance Engine backend in the hierachy defined in the environments hiera.yml, /etc/puppetlabs/code/environments/production/hiera.yml.
+First, include the SIMP Compliance Engine backend in the hierarchy defined in the environments hiera.yaml, /etc/puppetlabs/code/environments/production/hiera.yaml.
-Place it under the hierachy tag just before default:
+Place it under the hierarchy tag just before default:

 .. code-block:: yaml
    :emphasize-lines: 11,12